libcpr/cpr/advanced-usage.md

 ### ALPN and NPN

 Some older HTTPS services do not support ALPN and NPN negotiation, which may result in connections not being established properly.
-Compatibility issues can be resolved by disabling ALPN/NPN support in the request.
+Compatibility issues can be resolved by disabling ALPN/NPN support for the request.

 ```c++
 auto sslOpts = cpr::Ssl(ssl::ALPN{false}, ssl::NPN{false});
 auto r = cpr::Get(cpr::Url{"https://www.httpbin.org/get"}, sslOpts);
 ```

-* `ALPN`: ALPN in the SSL handshake. (libcurl 7.36.0)
+* `ALPN`: [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) in the SSL handshake. (libcurl 7.36.0)

-> ALPN, or Application-Layer Protocol Negotiation, is a TLS extension that includes the protocol negotiation within the exchange of hello messages.
-ALPN is able to negotiate which protocol should be handled over a secure connection in a way that is more efficient and avoids additional round trips.
+> Application-Layer Protocol Negotiation (ALPN) is a Transport Layer Security (TLS) extension that allows the application layer to negotiate which protocol should be performed over a secure connection in a manner that avoids additional round trips and which is independent of the application-layer protocols.
+It is needed by secure HTTP/2 connections, which improves the compression of web pages and reduces their latency compared to HTTP/1.x.
+The ALPN and HTTP/2 standards emerged from development work done by Google on the now withdrawn SPDY protocol.

-* `NPN`: NPN in the SSL handshake. (libcurl 7.36.0)
+* `NPN`: [NPN](https://www.imperialviolet.org/2013/03/20/alpn.html) in the SSL handshake. (libcurl 7.36.0)

-> NPN, or Next Protocol Negotiation, is the predecessor of ALPN and was widely used in conjunction with SPDY.
+> NPN, or Next Protocol Negotiation, allows a TLS connection to negotiate which application-level protocol will be running across it.

 ### Verify SSL/TLS Certificate and Status

 By default, the Libcurl library attempts to verify the SSL/TLS protocol server-side certificate and its status.

-If you wish to connect to a server that uses a self-signed certificate, you can turn off the corresponding check with the `VerifyHost`, `VerifyPeer` and `VerifyStatus` option.
+If you wish to connect to a server that uses a self-signed certificate, you can turn off the corresponding check with the `VerifyHost`, `VerifyPeer` and `VerifyStatus` options.

 * `VerifyHost`: the server cert is for the server it is known as.
 * `VerifyPeer`: the authenticity of the peer's certificate.